Lex-2008/facebook2email/README.md

 	x11vnc & python

-It will start VNC server and open Python for you. x11vnc will send output to your terminal, so hit Enter few times to get to Python prompt.
+It will start VNC server and open Python for you. x11vnc will send output to same terminal as where Python is running, so hit Enter few times to see the Python prompt.

 If you use proxy server to connect to Facebook, type this in Python prompt (replace `socks5://localhost:1234` with your actual proxy server):

-	import undetected_chromedriver as uc;
+	import undetected_chromedriver as uc
-	chrome_options = uc.ChromeOptions();
+	chrome_options = uc.ChromeOptions()
-	chrome_options.add_argument('--proxy-server=socks5://localhost:1234');
+	chrome_options.add_argument('--proxy-server=socks5://localhost:1234')
 	driver = uc.Chrome(options=chrome_options, advanced_elements=True, user_data_dir='/data/profile')

 Otherwise, type this:

-	import undetected_chromedriver as uc;
+	import undetected_chromedriver as uc
 	driver = uc.Chrome(advanced_elements=True, user_data_dir='/data/profile')

 You can adjust other arguments to `uc.Chrome` to your liking,